MatProGo-dev/MatProInterface.go/README.md

 objects are passed by reference and not by value.
 Feel free to ask if this is intentional by creating an issue.

+> Why do most functions return `error` values?

+There are two dominant approaches for handling errors/problems during numerical Go programs.
+One is to raise an exception/create a fatal flag which terminates the program.
+The other is to share error messages to the user using Go's build-in `error` type (or extensions of it) during most function calls.
+In most cases, these error messages will be `nil` indicating that no error occurred, but occasionally they will contain valuable information.

+The second approach is used here because it may be helpful for the library to explain to the user what is going on and how to use certain functions through a direct message.
+Sometimes, the first method of error handling can point users to unintuitive/difficult to read parts of code.
+Hopefully, this is avoided using this format.

+## Design Philosophies

+* Share error information
+* Composability
+  * It should be possible to compose any math operation with any other (Assuming there are no dimension mismatch errors).

 ## To-Dos

 * [X] Create New AddConstr methods which work for vector constraints